ethyca/fides/docs/fidesops/docs/tutorial/installation.md

 ## Install fidesops in our test app

-We need to install fidesops in the test app, add a PostgreSQL database (for storing Fidesops resources) and a Redis cache (for *temporarily* storing incoming PII).
+We need to install fidesops in the test app, add a PostgreSQL database (for storing fidesops resources) and a Redis cache (for *temporarily* storing incoming PII).
 You'll notice that a postgres container has already been set up for you, and `fidesctl` is installed (although we won't dive into that tool here).
 In the Flask App's docker-compose file, add both a container for `redis` and `fidesops` services beneath the fidesctl `service`: